Eggnog Pancakes With Sausage

 Final Word

 I hope you try making both my eggnog pancakes and eggnog syrup.
-For some reason, it seems like we can only get eggnog once a year here in Utah and that’s during the holidays, so I buy several 1/2 gallons when I see them.
+For some reason, it seems like we can only get eggnog once a year here in Utah, and that’s during the holidays, so I buy several 1/2 gallons when I see them.

-If you try these two recipes, let me know how it goes, I’d love to hear from you.
+If you try these two recipes, let me know how it goes.
+I’d love to hear from you.
 I especially want to hear how you like the flavor of each recipe.
+It’s all about cooking from scratch and teaching our kids and grandkids this essential skill.
+Please keep prepping, we must.
+May God bless this world, Linda

 Similar Posts

-6 Comments
+7 Comments

 1. 5 stars